minhducdo050702/my-CV/README.md

 ## SUMMARY

 - Highly motivated computer science graduate with extensive experience in Machine Learning (ML) and Deep Learning (DL).
-- Proven track record of developing innovative solutions in Predictive Mdeling, Reinforcement Learning, and Image Classification.
+- Proven track record of developing innovative solutions in Predictive Modeling, Reinforcement Learning, and Image Classification.
 - Skilled in Data Analysis, Algorithm Development, and Quantum Computing applications.
 - Experienced in Cyper Security and Android Programming.
 - Passionate about advancing research in ML and DL, with a strong foundation in various programming languages and technologies.